I may receive commissions for purchases made through links on my site. Please see my full disclosure for further information.

 Then you'll be so famished, you'll eat a big dinner, lethargically watch Netflix, drag yourself back to the computer for 2 hours once everyone is asleep, have a snack to keep you going, and get to bed at 2am.
 This is not the lifestyle of a healthy, fit person.

 You can't WAIT to start your new biz and work from home!!
-It's going to be such a piece of cake compared to your current job.
+It's going to be such a "chatting at coffee shops," piece of cake compared to your current job, whether you currently do in-office work, a remote job, or hybrid work.
 Easy street, baby!

 REALITY:

 You really look forward to finally shedding your supervisor and being in charge.
 You'll get to make the decisions.
 It'll all be down to you.
-When things go right, you'll get all the credit.
+But - good news! - when things go right, you'll get all the credit.

 REALITY: